 The trust engine, everywhere

 UpTrust ranks people by who others have good reason to trust, not by who is loudest.
 That same math does not only work on posts.
-We ran it over open science, over open-source code, and over Wikipedia to see who each field actually trusts.
+We ran it over open academic papers, over open-source code, and over Wikipedia to see who each field actually trusts.
 Each one is its own live site.
 Go look.

 Three live graphs